Full programme by day

 Gene regulatory mechanisms underlying neural fate decisions

-3. Victor Borrell, Instituto de Neurociencias, Alicante, Spain - Regulation of brain evolution by microRNAs
+4. Victor Borrell, Instituto de Neurociencias, Alicante, Spain - Genetic evolution of cerebral cortex size determinants

-4. Setsuko Sahara, Centre for Developmental Neurobiology, King's College London, UK - Post-translational modification controls generating cortical progenitor diversity
+5. Setsuko Sahara (co-chair), Centre for Developmental Neurobiology, King's College London, UK - Post-translational modification controls generating cortical progenitor diversity

 Social neuropeptides: central oxytocin and vasopressin pathways and translational implications - this session is convened and supported by the British Association for Psychopharmacology